 More information about each Co-Adviser, including where assets will be custodied, can be found in the Co-Adviser's Form ADV Part 2A (available at www.adviserinfo.sec.gov).
+Each Co-Adviser has investment minimums for its programs.

 For non-Plan clients, the IAR meets with the client and gathers information on your financial situation and investment objectives.
 The IAR recommends an overall investment strategy for you and helps you complete program documentation, which is forwarded to Brinker.
 Brinker determines the asset allocation and investment products (in the case of Brinker's discretionary programs) or recommends an asset allocation and investment products (in the case of Brinker's nondiscretionary programs).
 Brinker is then responsible for managing your portfolio.
 You enter into a client agreement to which Eagle and the Co-Adviser are also a party.